Gonorrhea is usually spread through sexual contact.

 Highly sensitive tests can be done to detect the DNA of gonococci and of chlamydiae (which are often also present).
 Laboratories can test for both infections in a single sample.
 For some of these tests (called nucleic acid amplification tests, or NAATS), techniques that increase the amount of the bacteria's genetic material are used.
 Because these techniques make the organisms easier to detect, urine samples can be used.
-Thus, these tests are convenient for screening men and women who have no symptoms or who are unwilling to have fluid samples taken from their genitals.
+Thus, these tests are convenient for screening men and women who have no symptoms or who are unwilling to have samples of fluid taken from their genitals.

 If a joint is red and swollen, doctors draw fluid from the joint using a needle.
 The fluid is sent for culture and other tests.

 For example, women who are not pregnant are screened if they